victorwealth/Daily/README.md

 ## Bugs
 > Checkbox for selecting "Done" items does not appear but check event works.

+## Improvement
+> A lot can be done to improve this app.
+While the goal is to keep it simple, the following improvement comes to mind:
+> 1. Feature to set reminder for each item.
+> 2. Push notification when reminders are triggered.
+> 3. A way to synchronize todo items across multiple devices.
+> 4. UI can be improved to use CSS animations when adding, updating and deleting items.

 ## Contributors welcome
 > Though project was intended for practice, contributors are welcome.
 Please feel free.